erenard/presentation/jstoolchain/slides.md

-class: center, middle, inverted
+class: center, middle, inverse
-# The JavaScript tool chain.
+# IQ's JavaScript tool chain.

 What tools do we use, and why ?